th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/_index.md

     icon: mdi-api
 ---

-As all environment is prepared we can install th2.
+As all the environments are prepared, we can install th2.

 <!--more-->

-Basically, th2 installation process depends on level of security for your system:
+The process of th2 installation depends on the level of security for your system:

-1. As basic variant, you can download templates with configurations and change it manually.
-And then apply it to th2 components.
+1. You can download the templates with the configurations and change them manually.
+Then apply them to the th2 components, or
-2. You can use our Configs API to get configurations for your system.
-But in this case all configurations will sended in http GET request.
-We tried to not to require some confident information, but still there can be reasons for not to use it.
+2. you can use our Configs API to get configurations for your system.

 <recommendations :items="install_variants" ></recommendations>